The Mirror of Erised

 Rather than use the word ERISED, the Vietnamese translator comes up with a different name altogether, one which describes its essential nature.
 The name is Tấm gương Ảo ảnh or 'Mirror of Illusion' (Ảo ảnh means 'illusion').

-Vietnamese - at least an attempt is made to explain the meaning.
+Vietnamese Passable! - at least an attempt is made to explain the meaning.
 It's rather lame putting it in a footnote, though.